geudde/attic-chest/pages/03.season-2/12.meeting-24/12.roscius/docs.md

 The success on recital chiefly depends on the imitation of the inflections & cadences peculiar to the voice of the Modern Roscius.

 Reader!
 Wilt hear and after-dinner story?
-My muse I fear, will tell it but so-so,
+My Muse I fear, will tell it but so-so,
 &emsp;But what it is I trow,
 If that you list, you soon will know,
 &emsp;Since it lays right before you.